Improving your project with SBT

 .settings(libraryDependencies ++= Seq("org.scalaz" %% "scalaz-core" % "7.1.3"))

-Of course, we have to make sure that there are modules a and b within modules directory which are following same Maven conventions like singular build described before.
+Of course, we have to make sure that there are modules a and b within the modules directory which follow the same Maven conventions as the single build described before.

 That setup will load aggregating project on sbt named after our directory: